Anarchicks

-Anarchicks is an all-female Portuguese punk rock and pop band formed in Greater Lisbon.
-They were founded in 2011, and their core lineup has changed twice since.
-Their current line-up is composed of drummer Katari, vocalist Rita Sedas, guitarist Adam d'Armada Moreira and bassist Synthetique.
+Anarchicks is a Portuguese punk rock and pop band formed in Greater Lisbon.
+They were founded in 2011, and their core lineup has changed since.
+Their current line-up is composed of drummer Katari, vocalist Rita Sedas, guitarist Inês Matos and bassist Synthetique.

 Career

-Anarchicks was formed in 2011 with Priscila Devesa on lead vocals accompanied by a guitarist, bassist, drummer, and keyboardist.
+Anarchicks was formed in 2011 with Priscila Devesa on lead vocals accompanied by guitarist Adam d'Armada Moreira, bassist Synthetique, and drummer Katari.
 The lyrical focus of the band is said to be based around feminism and creative freedom.
-The band released their first 4-song EP Look What You Made Me Do in 2012.
-They also recorded a song named "love phem jaboody" in 2013.
+The band released their first 4-song EP Look What You Made Me Do, recorded and produced by Makoto Yagyu, in 2012.

-They band's music was first played on the national radio program Indiegente in 2012, an influential alternative music show that has been broadcast on Antena 3 since the mid-1990s.
+The band's music was first played on the national radio program Indiegente in 2012, an influential alternative music show that has been broadcast on Antena 3 since the mid-1990s.
 The disc jockey and presenter of the program, Nuno Calado, played the song Forever, which would later feature on the band's first full-length album Really?!.

 Really?! received some media attention, and the band was approached several times to perform on live TV, including an interview on the news broadcast of the public television channel RTP for International Women's Day on March 8, 2013.
 The popularity of the group continued to increase through the sale of their debut album and accompanying video clips, which also showcased an affinity for the alternative art and design scene of Lisbon.
 The group also continued to gain popularity through their energetic live TV performances and concerts, in which the quartet performed in unusual locations, such as buses of Carris during the Vodafone Mexefest in Lisbon 2012, and in April 2013 by the open windows of an insurance building on Avenida dos Aliados, the main boulevard of Porto.